 Newscoop should report Assigned successfully, just above the Actions menu.
 The tab for your publication should now display the theme that you chose.
-The theme can be unassigned from the publication using the Actions pop-up menu in this tab, if it is not being used by any issue in that publication.
+The theme can be unassigned from the publication using the Actions pop-up menu in this tab, if necessary.